-Spectrometer collected daily and week-long samples.
-Collected an average of aerosol mass for each daily sample to be 2.78 grams.
-Weights of each sample are affected by factors such as the day of the week, the weather on that day, etc. Which is why weather data was kept track for each day throughout the summer.
-Recorded data compromised of temperature, winds, visibility, weather for each day.
+Collected daily and week-long samples.

-XRF sample analysis detected lead on June 13th at a very small amount, 1/10 lower than expected from the literature.
-Expected to see much lead as nickel.
-Discussion with XRF manufacture indicated that there is not enough particulate matter mass on collected daily filter samples.
-Decided to start running week-long samples beginning on the transition period (June 23rd).
+- Average aerosol mass for each daily sample was 2.78 grams. - Weights of each sample are affected by factors such as the day of the week, the weather on that day.
+Which is why weather data was tracked for each day throughout the summer.
+Recorded data compromised of temperature, winds, visibility, weather for each day. - XRF sample analysis detected lead on June 13th at a very small amount, 1/10 lower than expected from the literature. - Discussion with XRF manufacture indicated that there is not enough particulate matter mass on collected daily filter samples. - Decided to start running week-long samples beginning on the transition period (June 23rd).